mainguyen0112/fleetcontrol/README.md

 **Status:** 🚧 Active development — **Phase 3 of 10**

-Phase 2 is complete: the Control Plane API now includes JWT authentication, RBAC, CRUD APIs, heartbeat reporting, health endpoints, structured logging, and integration tests.
+Phase 2 is complete: the Control Plane API includes JWT authentication, RBAC, CRUD APIs, heartbeat reporting, health endpoints, structured logging, and integration tests.
+Phase 3 (OpenAPI-first contract) is in progress: the API now generates its request/response models, server interface, and client from a single `openapi.yaml` spec, with domain logic kept intentionally decoupled from generated types.

 ---